SurajKumarKonda/VoiceOnly-ToDoList/README.md

 - Tasks are stored in browser localStorage for persistence
 - Voice recognition requires microphone permissions
 - A Google Gemini API key is required for natural language processing
-- See `TECH_CHOICES.md` for detailed explanation of technology choices
+- See `TECH_CHOICES.md` for a detailed explanation of technology choices

 ## License